emqx/blog/en/202111/mqtt5-user-properties.md

-For other clients, we will first support the user-defined configuration function for User Properties in subsequent versions of the cross-platform [MQTT 5.0 desktop client tool - MQTT X](https://mqttx.app/zh), which facilitates users to quickly test some new features of MQTT 5.0.
+For other clients, we will first support the user-defined configuration function for User Properties in subsequent versions of the cross-platform [MQTT 5.0 desktop client tool - MQTTX](https://mqttx.app/zh), which facilitates users to quickly test some new features of MQTT 5.0.
 Please look forward to it!

 <section class="promotion">